I had a chance to talk to a Big Data sales manager 5 years ago.

 - Hadoop jobs tend to be duplicated for different departments and salespersons compared to dedicated internal reporting projects.
 Yahoo! went from 10 servers to around 1,000 Hadoop nodes for one of their datawarehouses

-- vendors declined to monetize their distributed file system
+- vendors declined to monetize their distributed file system as a stand-alone product, resulting in salesmen and technical buyers being at odds.

 DBA Pro Tip: Don’t use Hadoop, instead use summary tables and aggressive data retention.
+AWS has volumes large enough to avoid distributed systems entirely.

 Cloudera plummets 40% after CEO abruptly departs and company cuts forecast